percona/pbm-docs/docs/usage/delete-backup.md

     * `%Y-%M-%DT%H:%M:%S` (for example, 2021-07-20T10:01:18) or
     * `%Y-%M-%D` (2021-07-20).

-    ```sh
+    ```{.bash data-prompt="$"}
-    pbm delete-pitr --older-than 2021-07-20T10:01:18
+    $ pbm delete-pitr --older-than 2021-07-20T10:01:18
     ```

-To enable [point in time recovery](pitr-tutorial.md) from the most recent backup snapshot, Percona Backup for MongoDB does not delete slices that were made after that snapshot.
+To enable [point-in-time recovery](pitr-tutorial.md) from the most recent backup snapshot, Percona Backup for MongoDB does not delete slices that were made after that snapshot.
 For example, if the most recent snapshot is `2021-07-20T07:05:23Z [restore_to_time: 2021-07-21T07:05:44]` and you specify the timestamp `2021-07-20T07:05:44`, Percona Backup for MongoDB deletes only slices that were made before `2021-07-20T07:05:23Z`.